In two days Houston has already surpassed its monthly average rain for June

 This is the second year in a row that Texas has been hit by 500-year floods, which has caused meteorologists and other experts to point toward climate change or the weather pattern El Niño as potential culprits.

-"It just so happens that parts of Texas have seen them now in back-to-back years, and maybe even twice this year.
-The odds of that happening are infinitesimally small."
+“It just so happens that parts of Texas have seen them now in back-to-back years, and maybe even twice this year.”

-Climate change is another possible culprit because one of the expected impacts from a warmer climate is heavier rainfall, prompting more flooding, such as the ones in South Carolina last year, Miller said.
+Climate change is a possible culprit because one of the expected effects from a warmer climate is heavier rainfall, prompting more flooding, such as that in South Carolina last year, Miller said.